- Who is eligible to apply for a College of Education scholarship?

 - When does the application open and close?

-- The online application is currently closed.
+- The online application is open.

 - I will be starting classes as a new student in the upcoming semester.
 May I apply for a College of Education scholarship?